Purpose

-The Country Music Association (CMA) has established the Country Music Hall of Fame as an institution devoted to recognizing and honoring individuals for outstanding contributions to the advancement of Country Music and the indelibility of their impact.
-The purpose of this document is to detail the Hall of Fame selection process and criteria for evaluating candidates for the honor.
+The Country Music Association (CMA) established the Country Music Hall of Fame as an institution devoted to recognizing and honoring individuals for outstanding contributions to the advancement of Country Music and the indelibility of their impact.

 Candidate Criteria